Part 3: From Editing Files to Managing Versions¶

 To build version thinking into your daily workflow:

-- Separate unrelated changes — do not bundle formatting fixes with content updates
+- Separate unrelated changes and do not bundle formatting fixes with content updates

 - Write precise commit messages using Conventional Commits prefixes